Skip to main content

 The strings.json file can be used to include:

 • Nice names - A niceName can be specified to override the attribute's name in definitions.json.
-An attribute with the name camelCase will be automatically converted to Camel Case in the UI.
+An attribute with the name camelCase will be automatically converted to Camel Case in the UI where a niceName is not specified.

 • Tooltips - Add information that appears when hovering an attribute.